 The Authority has designated over 85 CHDOs since the HOME Program's inception.
 The HOME final rule required additional requirements for all CHDO's.
 The Authority implemented the changes immediately and did a complete certification for all entities interested in becoming a CHDO.
-The following list represents CHDOs that were designated for the State's 2013 HOME Program.
+The following list represents CHDOs that were designated for the State's 2015 HOME Program.

 - Community Assistance and Mentoring Program

-- Economic Consultants for Housing Opportunities
+- Community Assistance Provider

 - Genesis Homes

+- Greenville Housing Futures

 - Homes of Hope

+- Metanoia Community Development Corp

 - Nehemiah Community Revitalization Corp

-- Neighborhood Housing Corp. of Greenville, Inc.

-- Promised Land CDC
+- New America Corporation

 - Santee-Lynches Affordable Housing

+- The Neighborhood Housing Corporation of Greenville